Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-07-08-Utilization_Of_LinkedList1.md

 ---
 layout: post
-title: 1.
-Utilization of Linked List
+title: Where is the Nth from the end of LinkedList ?
 subtitle: How can I find the Nth from the end of LinkedList
 category: Extenstion Of DataStructure
 tags: [list]